Namekagon Lake, Wisconsin, USA

 - Statistics / Weather / Helpful Links

-- Shop Namekagon Lake Gifts
+- Namekagon Lake Gifts

-All About Namekagon Lake
+All About Namekagon Lake, WI

 Surrounded on all sides by the beautiful Chequamegon-Nicolet National Forest, Lake Namekagon is a great Wisconsin Northwoods getaway in Bayfield County.
 The Chequamegon-Nicolet National Forest is over a million acres of Wisconsin’s beautiful Northwoods, and the forest is a restoration success.
 By the late 1800’s the Great North Woods were practically gone.
 They had been logged into nonexistence by the timber barons.
 The forests were replanted by the Civilian Conservation Corps and protected as a national forest.
 As a result they will be enjoyed for generations.
 Originally two separate national forests, the Chequamegon Forest and the Nicolet Forest have been managed together since 1993.
 Lake Namekagon is on the Chequamegon side, pronounced “Sha Wom Again” and Ojibwa for long strip of land.
 The forest has miles of trails for hiking, biking, cross country skiing, and snowmobiles.
 There is also good hunting for white-tailed deer, black bear, ruffled grouse and water fowl.